-The Mandurah and Peel is the ideal day trip or short break from Perth.
+With numerous attractions and things to do, it’s no wonder Mandurah and the Peel Region is the perfect destination for a day trip or short break from Perth.

 - Ride the Foreshore Express to the heart of the city and the popular eastern foreshore.

 - Visit Dolphin Quay at the Mandurah Ocean Marina and The Mandurah Boardwalk.

 - Take a cruise around the canals and estuary - keep an eye out for dolphins.